 Mass spectrometry fragmentation patterns hold abundant structural information vital for analytical chemistry, natural product research, and food safety assessments.
 However, interpreting this data remains challenging, and only a fraction of available information is traditionally utilized.
 MS2LDA addresses this by identifying recurring substructures (motifs) across spectral datasets without relying on prior compound identification, thus accelerating structure elucidation and analysis.

-You can set up MS2LDA using either Conda or Poetry, depending on your preferences and requirements.
+You can install MS2LDA using pip, Conda, or Poetry, depending on your preferences and requirements.

 - Conda Installation Guide - Uses Conda environment management.

-- Poetry Installation Guide - Uses Poetry for dependency management.
+- Poetry Installation Guide - Uses Poetry for dependency management (recommended for developers).

 MS2LDA provides powerful command-line tools for batch processing and analysis of mass spectrometry data.